nterreri/thesis/report/appendix.md

 This will provide an executable statement test coverage report.
-The reader is redirected to Chapter 5 for more information about the tests and Appendix B for a collected test coverage report.
+The reader is redirected to Chapter 5 for more information about the testing strategy.

-# Unit Tests Results

-This appendix reports the unit testing code coverage for all modules in the project.
+[^fast]:
+It is good to notice at this point the difference in runtime between the decoupled unit tests and the integration tests in this case, running all unit tests for the project takes seconds.

+## Code Coverage Report

 These reports are taken from the pytest CLI because pytest-cov can only write HTML, XML or annotated source code to file, but not plain text as shown here.
 All tests were, of course, made to pass.
 Test coverage data follows[^legend]: